 5 that the power flux-density (pfd) limits in No. 5.441B, which is subject to review at WRC-23, shall not apply to the following countries: Armenia, Brazil, Cambodia, China, Russian Federation, Kazakhstan, Lao P.D.R., Uzbekistan, South Africa, Viet Nam and Zimbabwe.

+[Editor’s note: It is proposed to cover the regulatory conditions for the protection of aeronautical and maritime stations in the same section and delete section dedicated to the specific case of maritime mobile station (i.e. delete 9.3)]

-9.2 The analysis of the regulatory conditions for the protections of stations of the aeronautical mobile service
+9.2 The analysis of the regulatory conditions for the protections of stations of the aeronautical and maritime mobile service

 Analysis of AMS allocations and applications in the 4 800-4 990 MHz band